-If your shower looks ugly and the holes are clogged, you are in the right place.
-I will show you a DIY Tip on how to clean shower head holes without running out to buy a new shower head.
+If your shower looks ugly and the holes are clogged, I will show you a DIY Tip on how to clean shower head holes without running out to buy a new one.

-If the lime-scale and calcium buildup prove to be stubborn, you can leave the shower head submerged longer.
+If the lime-scale and calcium buildup prove to be stubborn, you can leave the shower head submerged longer or over night.
 You can also mix vinegar with baking soda.
 Pour the solution in spray bottle and spray on the shower head holes while scrubbing with an old toothbrush.

 Remember, you should not handle baking soda with your bare hands because it is acidic.
 You should use hand-gloves.
 When descaling, the shower head keep the windows of your bathroom open to let the strong stench of vinegar escape.

 After cleaning the shower head, it will look sparkling clean, and the after drip will stop.
 And you will surely feel a difference in water pressure.
 You won’t believe how well it will work.

 To prevent mineral deposits from accumulating, you should make a point cleaning the shower head every time you wash your bathroom.
 You can use vinegar to clean all your home faucets and other water faucets.